Advice > Product management

 1. What to expect in product leader interviews

-Before we get into the most common interview questions for Directors, VPs, Group PMs, and other product leaders, let’s take a look at what you can expect during the interview process.
+Before we get into the most common interview questions for Directors, VPs, Group PMs, Heads of product and other product leaders, let’s take a look at what you can expect during the interview process.

 The structure of product leader interviews will be similar to that of standard PM interviews, usually including the following steps: